Cow Sanctuary and Biogas

 Every day, we spend 21,250 rupees ($506) on concentrated feed, dry hay, and some green grass for all the cows, bulls, and buffaloes.
 Ideally, we’d love to feed them just green grass, but the availability simply isn’t there.
 One day we hope to acquire additional land, where we could grow our own grass, which would eliminate the need for any other type of feed, drastically reducing our expenses.

-In total, the large animals consume 20,000 liters of water per day.
-We're able to supply this to them with our eight wells, four of which are open and capable of accumulating rain water.
-During the dry season, we rely on rain-water harvest pits, which gather ground water, as well as our 20,000-liter water tank.
+In total, large animals consume 20,000 litres of water per day.
+We’re able to supply this to them with our eight wells, four of which are open and capable of accumulating rainwater.
+During the dry season, we rely on rain-water harvest pits, which gather groundwater, as well as our 20,000-liter water tank.

 There are presently two full-time vets on staff at VSPCA.
 If any injuries or illnesses arise, they can be tended to immediately.
 All the cows, bulls, and buffaloes receive a yearly vaccination for Foot and Mouth Disease, and a de-worming every-six-months.

 All the animals receive concentrated feed and dry hay two times a day.
 The ones who are sick or orphaned are fed separately from the others.
 Due to such limited space, many of the animals are unable to roam.
 The real-estate business is developing all the property around the sanctuary, which we used to use as grazing land.
 However, each day we pick a select few and give them the chance to go wherever they please within the cow section of the sanctuary.
 We anxiously work toward the completion of our new sanctuary, which will more than double the amount of space the animals currently have.
 When this is completed, we intend to let them roam free constantly.